himsve/PROJ_Resources/README.md

-For help, please contact himsve@github.com

 This is an instruction how to install and setup PROJ for testing.

-1. Installation
+## Download

 Clone Proj from github.
-Select the Master branch.
+Select Master branch.

 https://github.com/OSGeo/PROJ

-If you like to test new functionalities from NMA either clone the Github repository:
+If you like to test new functionalities from NMA, clone the Github repository:

 https://github.com/himsve/PROJ/tree/NMA

-Additonal resource files from NMA are available at the repository:
+Additonal resource files from NMA are available at this repository:

 https://github.com/himsve/PROJ_Resources